Last Updated on 23rd November 2020 by Sophie Nadeau

 Wander along the Avenue des Champs Elysées

 The most famous shopping street in the world can be found in Paris in the form of the Champs Élysées.
-Translated into English as the ‘Elysian Fields,’ of all the things to do in the 8th arrondissement of the city, a wander along the avenue is a bucket-list must.
+Translated into English as the ‘Elysian Fields,’ of all the things to do in the eighth arrondissement of the city, a wander along the avenue is a bucket-list must.

 Over a mile long and home to countless shops, it’s here where the military parade on Bastille Day is held, and where the Arc de Triomphe can be located.
 To the other end of the avenue, you’ll soon discover the sprawling Jardin des Tuileries, Paris’ answer to New York’s Central Park.